enso-org/enso-archive/doc/design/notes-on-enso-syntax-and-semantics.md

     ```

 3.  **Name Matching on Labels:** Matching on the labels defined within a type
-    for both atoms and typesets.
+    for both atoms and typesets, with renaming.

     ```ruby
     case v of